bgarciaoliveira/openai-enhanced-sdk/README.md

 # OpenAI TypeScript SDK

-A comprehensive TypeScript SDK for the OpenAI API, providing easy access to all functionalities offered by OpenAI, including models, completions, **context management**, chat completions, edits, images, embeddings, audio, files, fine-tunes, and moderations.
+An enhanced TypeScript SDK for the OpenAI API, providing easy access to all functionalities offered by OpenAI, including models, completions, **context management**, chat completions, edits, images, embeddings, audio, files, fine-tunes, and moderations.

 ## Table of Contents